Catalin-Mihai/CCShell/README.md

 - Logical operators
 - Multiple commands processing

-## About this project

-I created this project for my Operating Systems course.
-It was a real challenge to deal with systems's specific features like `fork`, `pipe`, `evecvp` while spending a lot of time building and debugging a custom made parsing algorithm (not perfect though).

-It's not very stable and it can be adjusted a lot, but I reached my goal.

-## Special credits

-This project was made with the help of my project teammate Adrian Cinca (<https://github.com/Cincaa>)

 ## Build this by yourself

 The project structure is very straight forward.

-In the `include` directory are placed your C headers and libraries goes to the `lib` directory.

 To build your project, just execute `make` while your current working directory is `src`.

+## Run the program

+Type ./src/ccterminal in your terminal to lunch this project.

-## Launch
+## Special credits

-Execute ./src/ccterminal from your terminal.
+This project was made with the help of my project teammate Adrian Cinca (<https://github.com/Cincaa>)